ArdusJax/bearcat/.github/README.md

 ### Script

+The installation uses a cloud formation template to create an ec2 instance with the `bearcat` configured to sync between the buckets provided.

 * Clone the repository
 * Run the `setup.sh` located in the `resources` directory

+### Manual EC2

+If the cloud formation standup doesn't work for you in some way, you can download the binary on an ec2 instance and configure it as a service.
+This option sets up the binary as a linux service that is invoked on a schedule via a cron job.

-The installation uses a cloud formation template to create an ec2 instance with the `bearcat` configured to sync between the buckets provided.
+* Create an ec2 instance with S3 access to both accounts
+* Clone the `bearcat` project and build the binary
+* Copy the binary to the `/usr/bin` directory on your ec2 instance
+* Copy the service `bearcat.service` file from the resources directory to the `"/etc/systemd/system/bearcat.service"` directory on your ec2 instance
+* Replace the values for the `source_bucket`, `destination_bucket`, `source_aws_region`, `destination_aws_region`
+* Change the mode to `700`
+* Change the owner to a restricted user on the ec2 instance
+* After the binary and the service file are in place enable the service using `systemctl enable bearcat`

 ## Architecture